 10. Bargain for Touristy Clothes

-We didn’t do any shopping in Hanoi or Da Nang, but I remember seeing people wearing these banana shirts that were pretty funny.
+I didn’t do any shopping in Hanoi or Da Nang, but I remember seeing people wearing these banana shirts that were pretty funny.
 Well, you’ll find all of that in Hoi An!
 The same print is made for men, women, and kids.
 So your whole family can match!
 You won’t be the only one though as I saw many couples and families wearing matching outfits.
 The pieces are a lot more expensive than I thought.
 Expect to spend around $10 USD for each piece of the tropical print patterns.
-We were able to bargain for some beer t-shirts to about $4.50 USD.
+I was able to bargain for some beer t-shirts to about $4.50 USD.

 11. Visit An Bang Beach